 How Much Does Moving Insurance Cost?

-Do I Need Moving Insurance?
+What Do I Need To File a Moving Insurance Claim?

 After accepting the delivery, you should take pictures of the condition of the boxes and do your best to inspect the contents as soon as possible because some companies enforce deadlines for when you can file a claim.
 If anything is damaged, document them with pictures or videos and notify the moving company or insurance company.

 Similar to filing a homeowners insurance claim, the moving company may ask you to provide other documentation such as receipts to demonstrate proof of value.
 If your claim is accepted, you will be reimbursed up to your coverage limits, minus your deductible.

 How To Switch Insurance Companies When Moving Out of State